Emily Osment: Philanthropy

 Osment signed with CosmoGIRL! shirts for the president of an online charity auction.
 In 2007, Osment designed a line of shirts for 2lovecollection.com, whose proceeds went to the Make-A-Wish Foundation and St. Jude Children's Research Hospital.

 In early 2008, Osment participated in the "Disney Channel Earth Day", where she and other Disney stars met with TreePeople to teach children how to care for the environment with small changes in their homes and neighborhoods.
 Osment was also part of the green project, Disney's Friends for Change, an initiative for the environment created in 2009.
 Twenty-nine Disney stars featured in a year-long TV and radio campaign encouraging young fans to take action on environmental issues in four key areas: climate, waste, water, and habitat.
 Children had the opportunity to choose how Disney will invest one million dollars in various environmental programs.

 Osment is an ambassador for STOMP Out Bullying, an anti-bullying organization for children.
-She was voted the U.G.L.Y.(Unique Gifted Lovable You) celebrity of 2011 at the seventh annual Celebrity of the Year Award for her performance in Cyberbully.
+She was voted the U.G.L.Y.
+(Unique Gifted Lovable You) celebrity of 2011 at the seventh annual Celebrity of the Year Award for her performance in Cyberbully.

 Personal life

 From 2013 to 2015, Osment dated actor Jimmy Tatro.
 From 2016 to early 2021, Osment was in a relationship with Jim Gilbert, a therapist.

 In 2021, Osment began a relationship with Jack Anthony.
 They announced their engagement in June 2023.
 They married in a private ceremony in October 2024.

-She filed for divorce five months later in March 2025; in the filing, it was revealed that Anthony's legal name is Jack Farina.
+She filed for divorce five months later in March 2025.
 The divorce was uncontested and was settled and completed on March 10, 2025, approximately three days after the filing.